locationtech-labs/geopyspark/README.rst

 .. code:: console

-   geopyspark -i, --install-jar [download/path] //downloads the jar file geopyspark -jp, --jar-path //returns the relative path of the jar file geopyspark -apj, --absolute-jar-path //returns the absolute path of the jar file
+   geopyspark install-jar -p, --path [download/path] //downloads the jar file geopyspark jar-path //returns the relative path of the jar file geopyspark jar-path -a, --absolute //returns the absolute path of the jar file

 The first command is only needed when installing GeoPySpark through ``pip``;
 and it **must** be ran before using GeoPySpark.
 If no path is selected, then